aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Wed Jan 28 05:19:33 2026
+Last update: Thu Jan 29 05:34:57 2026

 ### Let's play! 🎮